 While Pioche was adding to his land holdings via defaulted mortgages, German immigrant Adolph Sutro was mining the original Mt.
 Davidson (also named after surveyor George Davidson) in Nevada.
 He had come to San Francisco in 1850 and headed to Nevada in 1859.
 The two men who had discovered silver on Mt.
 Davidson had failed to enjoy its riches because they died shortly after their discovery.
 As a result, the mountain was said to curse those who found its secret.
 But Sutro was not deterred.
 He was also able to solve the problems of ventilation and drainage after going back east and to Europe to obtain the necessary capital.
 His five-mile tunnel into the silver-rich Comstock Lode made him and his partners multimillionaires by 1878.
 One of his first investments in 1881 was 1400 acres of the San Miguel Rancho.
 By the time of his death in 1898, Sutro had also become Mayor of San Francisco and the owner of one tenth of the city, approximately 12,000 acres (from Baker Beach and Lincoln Park to the shores of Lake Merced).
 At the urging of the naturalist poet, Joaquin Miller (one of the first to promote preservation of the Sierra Nevada forests), Sutro enlisted school children and the unemployed to plant eucalyptus, cypress, and pine trees on his land for Arbor Days.
 He believed that that the planting of trees and hiking in the forests he created would improve the mental and physical health of his fellow residents.
-The city’s barren mountaintops and creating the beautiful Sutro Forest that remains on Mt.
-Davidson today: https://mtdavidson.org/the-father-of-tree-planting-in-california/.
+The city’s barren mountaintops were transformed into the beautiful Sutro Forest that remains on Mt.
+Davidson today.
 (The east side of the park is without trees because it was owned by Leland Stanford).

 By the time of Sutro’s death, Mt.
 Davidson was covered with trees as seen in this view from the south with the old Ingleside Race track in the foreground.